 The NSW Department of Finance, Services and Innovation is currently developing a framework to recognise competent fire safety practitioners.
-Once this has been completed, a building owner can select a competent fire safety practitioner from a register of accredited practitioners.
+Once this has been completed, a building owner can select a Accredited Practitioner - Fire Safety from a register of accredited practitioners.

-Until this register is established, it remains the responsibility of the building owner to determine if a person is a competent fire safety practitioner.
+Until this register is established, it remains the responsibility of the building owner to determine if a person is a Accredited Practitioner - Fire Safety.

-The NSW Planning and Environment has published a guide to assist building owners in selecting a competent fire safety practitioner.
+The NSW Planning and Environment has published a guide to assist building owners in selecting a Accredited Practitioner - Fire Safety.